bonthron/wirth1976/README.md

 O(n^2)

 *Divergence from Wirth*:
 Because there are two termination conditions, Wirth uses the "sentinel technique" of setting the current item in the iteration as a terminating value at index zero.
 This increases the index range by one.
-This seems unnecessarily complicated than simply checking both termination conditions, and introduces a duplicate value in your data, which, itself could lead to subsequent errors.
+This seems unnecessarily complicated than simply checking both termination conditions and introduces a duplicate value in the data, which, itself could lead to subsequent errors.

 The recursive versions increase memory consumption from O(1) to O(N)